Updated May 25, 2023

 - The leaders of the Ming Dynasty in 1308 constructed the most famous versions of the Great Wall, which includes watchtowers and garrisons made of stones.
 By the end of 1644, 25,000 watch towers had been just built.

-- The newer versions of the wall still stand tall as they were with much sturdier materials like brick and mortar.
+- The newer wall versions still stand tall as they were with much sturdier materials like brick and mortar.

 Why was The Great Wall of China Built?

 The current Great Wall was once a battleground between the Chinese and raiders from modern Mongolia, known as the Xiongnu.
 To pursue or engage with them would often result in disaster.
-With their excellent skills in riding the horse and a deadly composite now, they revolutionized warfare and forced the great Chinese to adopt a new radical strategy.
+With their excellent horse riding skills and a deadly composite now, they revolutionized warfare and forced the great Chinese to adopt a new radical strategy.

 The Chinese decided that building a Wall would serve the purpose of defending them from the nomads.
 Though it was challenging to make the Wall, the Chinese managed to do so and were able to protect their territories.